rsdoiel/antenna/planet.md

 ## Drifting architects: Plankton, climate, and the race to understand our changing ocean

-date: 2025-06-08, from: United Nations, Economic Development
+date: 2025-06-08, from: United Nations, Climate Change

 They drift unseen, but everything depends on them.
 Plankton – the ocean’s lifeblood –&nbsp;regulate the climate, feed the seas, and shape life on Earth.
 Scientists along the French Riviera are in a race against time to unlock the mysteries of these tiny organisms before their decline reverberates across the planet.